TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

 > __Codename__ Ahkim / Chilan / Ahmen ..
 Discursos Religiosos / Adivinos / Hechiceros, Brujos

-> You earn Two Hours Remote Workshop
+> You earn Two Hours Remote Workshop for you and your school
 > >  Internet of Things Architecture

 To be written once the previous challenge is completed.